On $n$-hereditary algebras and $n$-slice algebras: Introduction

 Start from an $n$-slice algebra $\GG$ with bound quiver $Q^{\perp}$, write $\LL=\GG^{!,op}$ for its quadratic dual.
-We revisited variant construction of quivers, such as the returning arrow quiver $\tQ$, the quiver $\zZ_{\vv} \tQ$ and $\zzs{n-1} Q$ related to $Q$, and algebras related to these quivers in Section \ref{eqtc}.
+We revisit variants of constructions of quivers, such as the returning arrow quiver $\tQ$, the quivers $\zZ_{\vv} \tQ$ and $\zzs{n-1} Q$ related to $Q$, and algebras related to these quivers in Section \ref{eqtc}.
 It is proved in \cite{g20} that certain twisted trivial extension $\tL$ of the quadratic dual $\LL$ of $\GG$ is isomorphic to the quadratic dual of the $(n+1)$-preprojective algebra $\tG=\Pi(\GG)$ of $\GG$ (See \eqref{nslicedual} in Section \ref{pre}).
 One also constructs the Beilinson-Green algebras $\LL^N$ of $\tL$ and $\GG^N$ of $\tG$, the smash products $\widehat{\LL^N}$ of $\tL$ and $\widehat{\GG^N}$ of $\tG$, and some other related algebras.
-The construction of these algebras and related quivers are revisited in Section \ref{eqtc}.
-We listed in Section \ref{eqtc} the equivalent triangulated categories related to the derived category of an $n$-slice algebra arising from these algebra constructions.
-For the $n$-slice algebra of infinite type, its $(n+1)$-preprojective algebra is an AS-regular algebra and this can be regarded as an algebra version of common generalization of Beilinson correspondence \cite{b78} and Bernstein-Gelfand-Gelfand correspondence \cite{bgg78} (See Picture \eqref{depictingcat} in Section \ref{eqtc}).
+We listed in Section \ref{eqtc} the equivalent triangulate categories related to the derived category of an $n$-slice algebra arising from these algebras constructions.
+For the $n$-slice algebra of infinite type, its $(n+1)$-preprojective algebra is an AS-regular algebra and this can be regarded as an algebra version of common generalization of Beilinson correspondence \cite{b78} and Bernstein-Gelfand-Gelfand correspondence \cite{bgg78} (see Picture \eqref{depictingcat} in Section \ref{eqtc}).
 The quiver constructions are used in the last part of the paper to study the higher preprojective components of $n$-slice algebras of finite type.